 You Have A Way Out

 Finally, JV partnerships are usually temporary and an exit is built into the contract.
 If things aren’t going the way you expected, you’re not locked in for life.
-You can wait until the agreement reaches its end, and then analyze to determine what went wrong.
+You can wait until the agreement reaches its end, and then analyze it to determine what went wrong.

 The Potential Risks Of Joint Ventures